mmagnus/geekbook/README.md

 # geekbook

 A neat way how to combine Emacs (not requried) + Markdown Syntax + Git + html engine (bootstrap/python) to get the best notes-talking experience ever.
+Highly customizable with plugins written in Python.

 # Features
 ## Index